 BigQuery architecture overview

-BigQuery optimization is driven by pruning.
-Partitioning and clustering reduce scanned bytes, which improves both speed and cost in on-demand mode.
-You do not manage clusters, so table design becomes your main lever.
+BigQuery optimization is driven by pruning and slot efficiency.
+Partitioning and clustering reduce scanned bytes, which improves both speed and cost in on-demand mode, while Dremel handles query execution across Google’s distributed infrastructure.
+Because you do not manage clusters directly, table design and reservation strategy become your main levers.
+Shared slots work well for many teams, but reserved slots are often the better fit once you need steadier performance.

 Key features of BigQuery